Forget Aperol. This new aperitif company will spice up your cocktail hour

 With a collection of low-alcohol, botanical apéritifs, Haus was at the forefront of the slightly boozy alcohol trend when the company launched in 2019.
 The founders, West Coast wine-making couple, Woody and Helena Price Hambrecht, wanted an easy-drinking take on the classic apéritif, traditionally designed to stimulate your appetite by falling into the categories dry, bitter, fizzy, or all of the above.

-Their naturally sweet, modern flavor-forward blends (which oscillate between 18 to 20 ABV) raised $4.5 million in 2020, just prior to most of the country’s pandemic lockdowns.
+Their naturally sweet, modern flavor-forward blends (which oscillate between 18 to 20 ABV) raised a total $9 million in 2020, just prior to most of the country’s pandemic lockdowns.
 With a direct-to-consumer model and optional monthly subscription membership, Haus says it has grown eight-fold over the past year.

 I have previously raved about the company’s spirits, and have a special love for Haus’s fruity, floral Citrus Flower flavor.
 It’s lovely as a spritz with equal parts soda and Prosecco or in a pitcher of sangria.
 Spiced Cherry is also stellar: It pairs well with brown liquor (I’m looking at you, Manhattan-drinkers) or sipped on the rocks.
 And Haus’s Ginger Yuzu has become a crowd-pleasing go-to for virtual housewarmings and “thank you” gifts.